CHIKOJgg/AutoFlow/README.md

 ## Introduction

-Welcome to **FlowPilot** – your ultimate automation companion for streamlining routine business processes.
-Designed for small to medium businesses and professionals, FlowPilot enables you to automate repetitive tasks effortlessly.
+Welcome to **AutoFlow** – your ultimate automation companion for streamlining routine business processes.
+Designed for small to medium businesses and professionals, AutoFlow enables you to automate repetitive tasks effortlessly.
 With our user-friendly drag-and-drop interface, you can create custom workflows that connect your favorite tools, reduce manual errors, and boost productivity.

-Say goodbye to tedious manual tasks and let FlowPilot pilot your process automation, so you can focus on growing your business!
+Say goodbye to tedious manual tasks and let AutoFlow pilot your process automation, so you can focus on growing your business!

 ---